LaurenceA/SEMT20003/notebooks.md

 ## Week 4: NNs

-This week, we introduce NNs, building on linear regression + classification in the previous weeks.
+This week, we introduce NNs!
 This week is a bit unusual, as the notes are very short, with no exercises, but I expect the Python notebooks to be more challenging.
 That's because mathematically defining NNs is somewhat straightforward.
-To be honest, using NNs from PyTorch isn't too hard either, if you just follow e.g. an internet tutorial without thinking too hard about what PyTorch is actually doing.
-But actually applying NNs to research/real-world problems is almost always going to require some modifications.
-And you'll only be able to do those modifications if you actually understand how PyTorch is implementing NNs.
-And that's what we'll be doing this week!
+However, understanding how PyTorch implements NNs requires a bit more thought, especially if you're going to understand things well enough to do modifications/tweaks for research/real-world problems!

 | Notes/Notebook | Video (if available) |
 | ---- | ---- |